 Labyrinths have been found in multiple variations on the same theme — a single, winding path to a center point, which then returns to the outside — in many different cultures, some dating back four to five thousand years.

-Variations of the 7-circuit labyrinth has been found from England to India, South America to North America, and from Greece to Scandinavia.
+Variations of the 7-circuit labyrinth has been found in Italy, India, Greece, Scandinavia and the native American tradition.

 How this exact same pattern found its way throughout the world is a bit of a mystery.

 Just like a pilgrimage, the labyrinth offers a three-fold path;